OysterD3/malaysia-404/README.md

 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.

 ## Disclaimer
 I do NOT own any data of the missing kids.
-All rights reserved by [Polis Diraja Malaysia](https://knk2hilang.rmp.gov.my/)
+The data is available publicly from [Portal Rasmi Kanak-Kanak Hilang](https://knk2hilang.rmp.gov.my/).

+The project is not for commercial use and objective is to help community.